two-trick-pony-NL/Django_AWS_Lightsail_Template/readme.md

 - [ ] Have Python3 installed
 - [ ] run `brew install mysql` - in case you have don't have this
 - [ ] run `pip3 install -r requirements.txt` to get all requirements for template
-- [ ] fill in the `core/.env` file with your app's details
+- [ ] fill in the `core/.env` file with your app's details.
+I provided a sample in the `core` folder
 - [ ] run `python3 manage.py runserver` to check if the app is working on your local machine

-## Prerequisites hosting

-Before you start, make sure you have the following prerequisites:

-- Clone this repository to your own Github account - so we can leverage github actions
-- AWS account with LightSail service enabled and a container service explicitly called `djangoapp` - the build script depends on your app having this name.
-You can update it later by using find and replace and rebuilding your containers.

 ## Steps

+### 0.
+- I assume you have cloned the repo to your github account
+- You have a AWS account and can log in to http://lightsail.aws.amazon.com

 ### 1. Configure AWS LightSail Container Service
-- Log in to your AWS Management Console.
+- Log in to your AWS on http://lightsail.aws.amazon.com
-- Navigate to the LightSail container.
 - Create a container service and name it `djangoapp` and pick a region you desire.
 - Note the region of your service